bozonx/vitepress-theme-neptu-blog/README.md

 - `lang` in locale config is the language tag used for SEO and browser formatting, for example `en-US` or `en-GB`.
 - If you only need one English UI but different content trees, you can still choose separate content locales such as `en-US` and `en-GB`.

+See [docs/LOCALES.md](docs/LOCALES.md) for the planned locale model, UI locale resolution, switcher behavior, and admin overrides.

 ## Use in dev mode

 This repo is a pnpm workspace.
 Clone and run: